kearthur/RealTimeSocialMediaListeningPlatform/README.md

 8. Now that data is being indexed under the schema named "twitter" that Elasticsearch is inferring, you can click the link to Kibana in your Elasticsearch service console.
 This will take you to the Kibana application that is running on top of the current Elasticsearch domain.

 9. Unfortunately, the schema that Elasticsearch is inferring automatically will not assign the correct types to our coordinate and time stamp fields.
 We need to change the types of these fields in order to use them to make meaningful visualizations.
-In order to do this, we will use the Developer Tools shell in Kibana.
-To access this shell, click on "Developer Tools" in the left toolbar.
+In order to do this, we will use the Dev Tools shell in Kibana.
+To access this shell, click on "Dev Tools" in the left toolbar.

 In the console, enter and run the following two chunks of code.